Numerical Methods for Dynamical Low-Rank Approximations of Stochastic Differential Equations -- Part I: Time discretization: Time integration schemes

 \subsection{DLR Projector Splitting for Euler-Maruyama (EM)}

-Here we present a numerical method for DLRA that is as cheap to compute as Algorithm \ref{alg: DLR EM SDE algorithm}, yet whose accuracy and stability are less sensitive to the smallest singular value of the Gramian of $Y_n$ than Algorithm \ref{alg: DLR EM SDE algorithm}.
-This algorithm (as well as Algorithm \ref{alg: Stoch DLR Proj algorithm}) can be reinterpreted as a projector splitting approximation, similar to the one proposed for rPDEs (see \cite[Section 4.4]{kazashi2021stability} for more details), which itself was inspired by the procedure presented in \cite{lubich2014projector}.
-The name of the scheme is motivated by this reason.

-The idea of the projector splitting scheme in \cite{kazashi2021stability} is to sequentially perform the projections onto the spaces spanned by the deterministic and stochastic modes: first, the stochastic modes are updated at step $n$ projecting the equations on the deterministic modes $U_n$, and then the deterministic modes are updated projecting the equations on the newly computed stochastic modes.
-In both steps, we still approximate the drift and diffusion in a forward-Euler way.
-We remark that in \cite{kazashi2021stability} other approximations of implicit or semi-implicit type are considered as well.
+We now present another staggered method that shows nice numerical properties.
+This procedure mirrors the construction of the projector splitting scheme in \cite{kazashi2021stability} for rPDEs, where the stochastic modes are first updated at step $n$ projecting the equations on the deterministic modes $U_n$, and then the deterministic modes are updated projecting the \emph{whole} equations on the newly computed stochastic modes.